Ladvien/ladvien.github.io/_posts/2017-07-18-sql-r-comparing-values.md

 > Is number of seconds between 1970-01-01 and 1992-04-01 less than number of seconds between 1970-01-01 and 2000-01-01

-Which becomes
+Which becomes:

 > Is 702,086,400 less than 46,684,800 seconds

 Aha, now this makes sense.
 And the result is `true`.
-We can now say, in computer speak, that Sarah was born before `2000-01-01`
+We can now say, in computer speak: Sarah was born before `2000-01-01`.

 ### Why?
 Really, dude.
 In my world there is a saying: [RFTM](https://en.wikipedia.org/wiki/RTFM).

 It's hard to follow now days.
-Everything moves quick and we don't have time to dig into the "Why".
+Everything moves quick and we don't have time to dig into the "Why."
 But, like most things, if you want to be good, you must take the time to do so.

-The reason we talk about how computers understand dates is because it directly impacts how we re-write reports.
+The reason we review how computers understand dates is it directly impacts how we write reports.
 Do you remember the [date conversion trick](https://ladvien.com/sqldf-dates/) to get dates to work in SQL from R?
 This is because R holds dates as the number of seconds since 1970 and passes it as a string to SQL.
 But, then SQL tries to convert the date from a date into seconds again, screwing everything up.

 It pays to RFTM.